-Businesses – large or small, share your resource and skills, participate and demonstrate your values, from carpenters to corporates you have a contribution to make.
+Large or small businesses – share your resource and skills, participate and demonstrate your values; from carpenters to corporates, everyone has something to offer.

-Funders and Investors – Big and small amounts of money can be well spent by supporting growing in our communities, from alleviating food insecurity, environmental justice to changing food systems.
+Funders and Investors – Big and small amounts of money can be well spent by supporting food growing intiatives in our communities, small amounts of money can be transformed into huge amounts of local investment.

-Home and allotment growers have a role of course, share your land, seeds, plants and horticulture skills and grow with nature and for the climate. [link to GYO button]
+Home and allotment growers share your enthusiasm, seeds, plants and horticulture skills with your community and grow with nature and for the climate.

-Activists – make on the ground action part of your call, show how to do it by being involved in local food growing and nature projects.
+Activists – Get involved in local food growing and nature projects.

-Scottish Government – Activate Good Food Nation by connecting policies and funding.
+Scottish Government – activate Good Food Nation ambition by connecting policies and funding.